 ARPANSA is an independent government agency tasked with protecting people and the environment from the harmful effects of radiation.
 They work independently from other parts of government and are not funded by industry.

-The Department of Infrastructure, Transport, Regional Development and Communications (DITRDC)
+Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA)

 Watch their video for more about EME.